FarsetLabs/farsetlabs.github.io/about/ops_manual.md

 ## Individual Role
 Individually, they are representatives of the company as an entity and have a wide level of autonomy in terms of financial, policy, and operational decision making.

+Directors are expected to monitor their Farset Labs email addresses on at least a daily basis, and their personal contact details should be shared with the other directors to enable emergency communication.

+While the level of engagement of individual directors is highly variable, it is expected that Directors should make best-efforts to attend both Directors Meetings (~4hrs per month) and Town Hall Meetings (~2hrs per month).
+Additionally they should take time to review, understand and discuss meeting minutes, agendas, and relevant reports from working-groups; managers; or sub-committees.
+This roughly represents a 6-8 hours per month committment.

 ## Appointment
 Director elections for vacated roles will normally be launched within 30 days of the registered departure date of the outgoing director.
 Nominations for Directorship will be open for 14 days.
 Applicants must self nominate with a ‘pitch’, having been a member for at least three months.